Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 Example Filename:

 *ACCT1234_OD54321_LN54321-1_2021-11-01T000000Z_2021-11-08T173000Z_2021-11-09T030000Z.json*

+If the Report is generated at Order level (that contains an array of order line reports) the filename shall be contructed as follows:
+*AccountId_OrderId_StartTime_EndTime_PublishTime.json*

+If the Report is generated at Account level (that (that contains an array of order and order line reports) the filename shall be contructed as follows:
+*AccountId_StartTime_EndTime_PublishTime.json*

 # 11. Report Publishing
 The inital reccomendation is that the playout reports are written to a secure shared folder, ftp location or bucket that is only made available to the relevant client account user(s)